Director of Netflix sleeper hit admits to being ‘confused’ by film’s success

 ‘I don’t think anybody was expecting it,’ filmmaker candidly admitted

-The director of a recent Netflix sleeper hit has expressed surpriser over the film’s success.
+The director of a recent Netflix sleeper hit has expressed surprise over the film’s success.

 The film achieved the feat despite receiving a flurry of bad reviews.
 Additionally, many Netflix users concluded that it was one of the streaming service’s “worst” original films to date.